Dosage Form: tablet

-The recommended adult dosage for Ursodiol tablets USP in the treatment of PBC is 13 to 15 mg/kg/day administered in two to four divided doses with food.
+The recommended adult dosage for Ursodiol in the treatment of PBC is 13-15 mg/kg/day administered in two to four divided doses with food.
 Dosing regimen should be adjusted according to each patient's need at the discretion of the physician.

 Scoring the Ursodiol Tablet USP, 500 mg

-The scored Ursodiol tablets USP, 500 mg can be broken in halves to provide recommended dosage.
+The Ursodiol 500 mg scored tablet can be broken in halves to provide recommended dosage.

-To break scored Ursodiol tablets USP, 500 mg easily, place the tablet on a flat surface with the scored section on top.
+To break Ursodiol scored tablet easily, place the tablet on a flat surface with the scored section on top.
 Hold the tablet with your thumbs placed close to the scored part of the tablet (groove).
 Then apply gentle pressure and snap the tablet segments apart (segments breaking incorrectly should not be used).
 The segments should be washed down unchewed, with water, keeping the segments in the mouth can reveal a bitter taste.
-Due to the bitter taste, segments should be stored separately from whole tablets [see How Supplied/Storage and Handling (16.2)].
+Due to the bitter taste, segments should be stored separately from whole tablets. [see How Supplied/Storage and Handling (16.2)].

 Warnings and Precautions